The College Library and Reading Collection

 • subjects not covered elsewhere in this list – catalogued: Computer Room

 The National Resource Centre for Historical Dance (Early Dance Circle Collection), in the Lillian Butler Davey Room contains much that is relevant to the history of dance, gesture and costume, and some history of art and history of music.
-It is in the process of being catalogued; until that is complete, you can download a copy of the list here or there is a copy in the room.
-It is hoped that both this collection and the Philip Healy Collection will be substantially catalogued during 2019-20.
+It is in the process of being catalogued; until that is complete, there are lists available both in the room or you can download a copy here.
+It is hoped that both this collection and the Philip Healy Collection will be substantially catalogued over the coming months.

-Students are welcome to browse and to use the books in all rooms, though the Stopforth-Metcalfe Room is occasionally closed for seminars or meetings: this can be checked by contacting firstname.lastname@example.org During 2019-20 the books in the Stopforth Metcalf Room will be catalogued in the room, during office hours; readers may nevertheless use the room at all times when it is not reserved for meetings.
+Students are welcome to browse and to use the books in all rooms, though the Stopforth-Metcalfe Room is occasionally closed for seminars or meetings: this can be checked by contacting email@example.com Readers may nevertheless use the room at all times when it is not reserved for meetings.

 All books are for reference only.
 They may be moved between Library rooms, but under no circumstances may an item be removed from the Library.
 When readers have finished with books they are requested not to re-shelve them, but to put them in the location marked ‘awaiting shelving’ in each room (dark brown in each room apart from the Herbert Lane Room, where the shelves are white).